eldavenport/matsuno-model/DEMO_GUIDE.md

 2. **Installation issues**: Check `requirements.txt`
 3. **Theory questions**: See `README.md` references
 4. **Applications**: Start with the appropriate demo notebook above

----

-**Happy modeling!** 🌊🌪️

-Choose your research focus and dive into the corresponding demonstration notebook.